-021581 - Math in Society A 021582 - Math in Society B Grades 11-12 Prerequisite: Geometry/Algebra 1 Or Teacher Approval Type of Credit: MA/EL An exploration of present-day applications of mathematics focused on developing numeracy.
-Topics may include problem solving, voting theory, weighted voting, apportionment, fair division, graph theory, scheduling, growth models, finance, statistics, describing date, probability, set theory, historical counting systems, fractals, cryptography and logic.
-This course emphasizes mathematical literacy and communication, relevant everyday applications and appropriate use of current technology.
-021101 - Precalculus A 021102 - Precalculus B Grades 11-12 Prerequisite: Algebra 2 with C- or better or Teacher Approval Type of Credit: MA/EL The first semester of precalculus focuses on functions and their properties, including polynomial, rational, exponential, logarithmic, piecewise-defined and inverse functions.
+The first semester of precalculus focuses on functions and their properties, including polynomial, rational, exponential, logarithmic, piecewise-defined and inverse functions.
 The second semester explores trigonometric functions and their applications as well as the language and measurement of angles, triangles, circles and vectors, parametric equations, polar coordinates and equations, and analytical trigonometry.
 These topics will be explored symbolically, numerically, and graphically in real life applications and interpreted in context.
 This course emphasizes skill building, problem solving, modeling, reasoning, communication, connections with other disciplines and the appropriate use of present-day technology.

-College Now Course through LCC - Precalculus A earns credit as MTH 1112 Precalculus 1: Functions.
-Precalculus B earns credit as MTH1122 Precalculus 2: Trigonometry
+College Now Course through LCC - Precalculus A earns credit as MTH 111z Precalculus 1: Functions.
+Precalculus B earns credit as MTH112z Precalculus 2: Trigonometry

-021213 - Calculus A 021214 - Calculus B Grades 11-12 Prerequisite: Pre-Calculus/Teacher Approval Type of Credit: MA/EL Calculus A is a selective review of pre-calculus followed by development of the derivative from the perspective of rates of change, slopes of tangent lines, and numerical and graphical limits of difference quotients.
+Calculus A is a selective review of pre-calculus followed by development of the derivative from the perspective of rates of change, slopes of tangent lines, and numerical and graphical limits of difference quotients.
 The change rule and the technique of implicit differentiation are developed.
 Procedures for differentiating polynomial, exponential, logarithmic and trigonometric functions are formulated.
 Calculus B includes specific topics including constructing anti-derivatives, techniques of indefinite integration, conceptual development of the definite integral, properties of the definite integral, the first and second fundamental theorems of calculus, approximating definite integrals and applications.
-College Now Course through LCC MTH251/MTH252 051101 - Choir A 051102 - Choir B Grades 9-12 Prerequisite: None Type of Credit: FA/EL
+College Now Course through LCC MTH251/MTH252